-Weighted mean difference scores refer to mean differences between treatment and comparison groups after treatment (or occasionally pre to post treatment) and in a randomised trial there is an assumption that both groups are comparable on this measure Standardised mean prior to treatment. differences are divided by the pooled standard deviation (or the standard deviation of one group when groups are homogenous) which allows results from different scales to be combined and compared.
+Weighted mean difference scores refer to mean differences between treatment and comparison groups after treatment (or occasionally pre to post treatment) and in a randomised trial there is an assumption that both groups are comparable on this measure prior to treatment.
+Standardized mean differences are divided by the pooled standard deviation (or the standard deviation of one group when groups are homogenous) that allows results from different scales to be combined and compared.
 Each study's mean difference is then given a weighting depending on the size of the sample and the variability in the data.
-Less than 0.4 represents a small effect, around 0.5 a medium effect, and over 0.8 represents a large effect.
+0.2 represents a small effect, 0.5 a moderate effect, and 0.8 and over represents a large effect4.

 Odds ratio (OR) or relative risk (RR) refers to the probability of a reduction (< 1) or an increase (> 1) in a particular outcome in a treatment group, or a group exposed to a risk factor, relative to the comparison group.
 For example, a RR of 0.75 translates to a reduction in risk of an outcome of 25% relative to those not receiving the treatment or not exposed to the risk factor.
 Conversely, a RR of 1.25 translates to an increased risk of 25% relative to those not receiving treatment or not having been exposed to a risk factor.
 A RR or OR of 1.00 means there is no difference between groups.
-A medium effect is considered if RR > 2 or < 0.5 and a large effect if RR > 5 or < $0.2^5$ .
+A medium effect is considered if RR > 2 or < 0.5 and a large effect if RR > 5 or < 0.2.
 InOR stands for logarithmic OR where a InOR of 0 shows no difference between groups.
 Hazard ratios measure the effect of an explanatory variable on the hazard or risk of an event.